 Miss Gwendoline Fairfax:

-Although she is a conventional lady yet she is free minded.
+Although she is a conventional lady yet she has a free mind.
 She has her own beliefs.
 She always ignores Lady Bracknell’s advice.
-The countryside where Jack reside, she frequently visits it while deceiving her mother.
+The countryside where Jack resides, she frequently visits it while deceiving her mother.
 When Lady Bracknell talks about her marriage, she openly declares that she is in love with Jack Worthing.
 It shows her bold nature and free mentality.
 Like her cousin Algernon, she is witty and often utters amusing dialogues.
 Oscar Wilde’s primary purpose of creating her is to show traditional Victorian young ladies.
 She comes third in the list of major characters of “The Importance of Being Earnest”.

-She is a “dreaming lady” because she always remains in dreams.
+She is known as “dreaming lady” for the reason that she always remains in dreams.
 “Earnest” is unknown to her yet she is engaged to him.
 She even writes him letters.
 Like other characters of “Importance of Being Earnest”, she has a good sense of humor but her nature is “jolly”.
 She does not like Uncle Jack’s seriousness.
 However, she likes novels with sad and serious endings.
 After knowing that Miss Prism has written a novel, which has a happy ending, she says “I don’t like novels that end happily.
 They depress me so much”.
 She writes a diary on regular basis with the logic that she would forget everything if she does not write a diary.
 Furthermore, she is a keen observer.
 She knows that Dr. Chasuble is in love with Miss Prism.
-She develops linking between them.
-Cecily is against grammar.
+She develops link between them.
+Cecily is against learning and improving grammar.
 She considers it a boring subject.

 It is also matter of fact that most of the satirical dialogues are uttered from the mouth of Cecily Cardew.
 It seems that Oscar Wilde has created her for the purpose of satire.
 As compared to other characters of “The Importance of Being Earnest”, she is sensible.
 She is the most realistic character of the play.
 Further, all the characters of “The Importance of Being Earnest” except Cecily speak in epigrams.